Impact stories of the Alt Protein Project

 University of Nigeria APP hosts symposium for over 300 people

-The University of Nigeria APP chapter hosted its first symposium on campus in February of 2024: “The role of students and academia in the transition to a sustainable protein future in Nigeria.”
+The University of Nigeria APP group hosted its first symposium on campus in February of 2024: “The role of students and academia in the transition to a sustainable protein future in Nigeria.”
 During the two day event, over 300 in-person attendees from across Nigeria learned about the three pillars of alternative proteins through a full itinerary of speakers, panels, networking sessions, and delicious food samples.

 Wageningen APP helps convince Dutch government to invest in alternative proteins